Food Timing and the Circadian Metabolic Cycle: When You Eat Matters as Much as What You Eat

 How Lifestyle Creates the Conditions for Cancer: A Pathologist’s Perspective

-In Brief Most cancers that develop in the sixth decade and beyond are not primarily genetic events — they are the cumulative result of decades of lifestyle-induced metabolic dysregulation that progressively compromises the body’s surveillance mechanisms.
+In Summary Most cancers that develop in the sixth decade and beyond are not primarily genetic events — they are the cumulative result of decades of lifestyle-induced metabolic dysregulation that progressively compromises the body’s surveillance mechanisms.
 Chronic psychological stress is carcinogenic not through a single direct mechanism but through the sustained hormonal environment it creates, […]

 Begin typing your search term above and press enter to search.
 Press ESC to cancel.